Kanharajput/ReactJs/README.md

 - Create custom hooks, it's like putting everything in single file and then extract the things which we want in componene.

--React doesn't have the routing functionality, it just send a single page and when use ask for a different url it just inject
-    the content of that page.
+- React doesn't have the routing functionality, it just send a single page and when use ask for a different url it just inject the content of that page.
     - To use routing feature, install react-router-dom.
 Import BrowserRouter, Route, Routes from this library.
 BrowserRouter cover up all the components which means all component can use the BrowserRouter, Route declares a single route and Routes as name suggest covers all routes.

+- Happens in react-router-dom version 5 => Exact in react-router-dom.
+Pass exact in each Route so that it only run when the Route exactly matches otherwise url in browser (localhost/3000/create) will matches to (localhost/3000/) because "/create" is inside the "3000/" and also it search in top to bottom in Routes.